Interactive Ray Tracing

 Ever wondered how realistic lighting, reflections, and shadows are achieved in modern 3D environments?

-Inspired by Peter Shirley’s Ray Tracing in One Weekend series and enriched with OpenGL-based implementations, we created a CPU-driven real-time ray tracing application where users can manipulate the scene and visualize the effects of light and material interactions dynamically.
+Inspired by Peter Shirley’s Ray Tracing in One Weekend series and enriched with OpenGL-based implementations, we created a interactive real-time ray tracing application where users can manipulate the scene and visualize the effects of light and material interactions dynamically.

 This isn’t just a renderer — it’s a sandbox for learning how light behaves.